Peripheral intravenous line - infants

 PIVs may stop working after only a short time.
 If this happens, the PIV will be taken out and a new one will be put in.

-If a PIV slips out of the vein, fluid from the IV can go into the skin instead of the vein.
+If a PIV slips out of the vein, fluid or medicine can go into the skin instead of the vein.
 When this happens, the IV is considered "infiltrated."
 The IV site will look puffy and may be red.
 Sometimes, an infiltrate may cause the skin and tissue to get very irritated.
 The baby can get a tissue burn if the medicine that was in the IV is irritating to the skin.
-In some special cases, medicines may be injected into the skin to reduce the risk for long-term skin damage from an infiltrate.
+In some special cases, a counteracting medicine may be injected into the skin to help prevent long-term skin damage from an infiltrate.

 When a baby needs IV fluids or medicine over a long period of time, a midline catheter or PICC is used.
 Regular IVs only last 1 to 3 days before needing to be replaced.
 A midline or PICC can stay in for 2 to 3 weeks or longer.